ngirard/gai/README.md

 - **Organized structure**: Templates are organized in configurable directories with tier-based precedence
 - **Logical names**: Use extensionless names like `"summary"` or `"layout/base_conversation"` instead of file paths
 - **Template composition**: Use `{% extends %}`, `{% include %}`, and `{% import %}` for reusable components
+- **Recursive composition**: Templates can include/extend other templates to any depth, with full variable sharing
 - **Strict correctness**: Ambiguous template names cause errors rather than silently auto-resolving
 - **Project and user templates**: Override user-level templates with project-specific ones